yearn/yearn-devdocs/docs/developers/v2/fork-yearn-ui.md

 };
 ```

-In this example we will label the vaults depending on each how each stablecoin is collateralized.
+In this example, we will label the vaults depending on how each stablecoin is collateralized.
 To do that we will change vault labels still at `contexts/useYearn.tsx` creating the following categories for filtering stablecoins:

 * **all** -> all vaults (default homepage selection)
 * **fiat_backed** -> collateralized by fiat assets